 In or near:

 The Village of Rosemary is pleased to host the Brooks Farmer's Market for Open Farms Days!
-Come down with the whole family and enjoy the Food Trucks and learn about Leaf Cutter Bees & the role they play on the farms in the Community of Rosemary.
+Come down with the whole family and enjoy a free BBQ Lunch and learn about Leaf Cutter Bees & the role they play on the farms in the Community of Rosemary.

 Rosemary is known for Leaf Cutter Bees & Alfalfa Seed farming.
 Brooks Farmer's Market will provide a local shopping experience for produce & goods.